Alphaalimamy/databse-systems/docs/Database Design/Lab Exercise.md

 - For each entity, list the attributes associated with it.

 **Key Identification**

-Determine the primary keys for each entity.
+- Determine the primary keys for each entity.

-Relationship Identification:
+**Relationship Identification**

-Identify and describe the relationships between the entities (one-to-one, one-to-many, or many-to-many).
+- Identify and describe the relationships between the entities (one-to-one, one-to-many, or many-to-many).

-Database Schema Design:
+- **Database Schema Design**

 Based on your analysis, design a relational database schema using appropriate tables for each entity.
 Ensure that primary and foreign keys are defined correctly to maintain referential integrity.

-MySQL Implementation:
+**MySQL Implementation**

 Implement the database schema in MySQL.
 Write SQL commands to create the necessary tables, define primary and foreign keys, and set any other constraints.

-Data Population:
+**Data Population**

-Insert sample data into the tables to simulate a small inventory and customer database.
+- Insert 20 sample data into the tables to simulate a small inventory and customer database.

-Query Implementation:
+**Query Implementation**

-Write SQL queries to perform the following operations:
+- Write SQL queries to perform the following operations:
-Retrieve a list of all books by a specific author.
+- Retrieve a list of all books by a specific author.
-Retrieve the details of a book with a given ISBN.
+- Retrieve the details of a book with a given ISBN.
-Retrieve the customer information who placed an order.
+- Retrieve the customer information who placed an order.
-Calculate the total sales revenue for a given month.
-List the books with the highest average customer ratings.
+- List the books with the highest average customer ratings.

-Presentation:
+**Presentation**

-Prepare a brief presentation summarizing your database design, key attributes, relationships, and the SQL queries you wrote.
+- Prepare a brief presentation summarizing your database design, key attributes, relationships, and the SQL queries you wrote.

-Deliverables:
+**Deliverables**

-Entity, attribute, key, and relationship analysis document.
+- Entity, attribute, key, and relationship analysis document.
-SQL script file with database schema creation, data population, and query implementations.
+- SQL script file with database schema creation, data population, and query implementations.
-Presentation slides.